40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 Makamakaʻole Falls, also known as '13 Crossings,' is very much a local Maui hike.

-By this, I mean that the trail up the Makamakaʻole Stream is not a managed trail, and for this reason, I recommend hiking Makamakaʻole for experienced hikers only.
-I say this knowing full and well that Makamakaʻole is only a short 2-mile (3.2 km) trail.
+By this, I mean that the trail up the Makamakaʻole Stream is not a managed trail, and for this reason, I recommend the Makamakaʻole Falls Trail for experienced hikers only, knowing full and well that Makamakaʻole is only a short 2-mile (3.2 km) trail.

 Google Maps Directions: Makamakaʻole Falls Trail (13 Crossings)